TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-git-connection.md

 ## Note

-To connect to Git Repository in another Azure Active Directory tenant, you need to have administrator permissions for the Azure Subscription you are using.
-[See more](https://docs.microsoft.com/azure/data-factory/author-visually#use-a-different-azure-active-directory-tenant)
+To connect to [Git Repository in another Azure Active Directory tenant](https://docs.microsoft.com/azure/data-factory/author-visually#use-a-different-azure-active-directory-tenant), you need to have administrator permissions for the Azure Subscription you are using.

 ## **Recommended Documents**